This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Competition Act seeks to regulate ‘combinations’, including acquisitions, mergers or amalgamations of enterprises.
 Acquisitions of shares, voting rights, control or assets of one or more enterprises by one or more persons, or mergers or amalgamations of enterprises, are combinations if they meet the prescribed thresholds.
 Notifications of combinations are mandatory.
 The Competition Act prohibits enterprises from entering into combinations that cause or are likely to cause an appreciable adverse effect on competition within the relevant market in India.
 Various factors have been listed that the CCI has to take into account to determine whether a combination has had, or is likely to have, an appreciable adverse impact on competition in India.

 The Competition Act prescribes assets and turnover-based thresholds.
 Thresholds for parties having assets or turnover in India are different from parties that have assets or turnover within and outside India.
-The government of India, through a notification dated 4 March 2016, has enhanced (on the basis of the wholesale price index) the value of assets and turnover by 100 per cent, thereby enhancing the threshold for combinations (in 2011 the thresholds were enhanced by 50 per cent).
+The government of India, through a notification dated 4 March 2016, enhanced (on the basis of the wholesale price index) the value of assets and turnover by 100 per cent, thereby enhancing the threshold for combinations (in 2011 the thresholds were enhanced by 50 per cent).
 The government of India has exempted groups exercising less than 50 per cent of voting rights in other enterprises from the applicability of combination-related provisions.
-The government has also exempted acquisition of control, shares, voting rights or assets over a target enterprise having assets of the value of up to 3.5 billion rupees, or turnover of up to 10 billion rupees from the purview of provisions relating to combinations, for a period of five years beginning March 2016 (similar exemption was given in 2011 to enterprises having assets of the value of up to 2.5 billion rupees, or turnover of up to 7.5 billion rupees).
+The government of India has also exempted acquisitions and mergers/amalgamations where the value of assets being acquired, taken control of, merged or amalgamated is not more than 3.5 billion rupees in value in India or where the turnover of the target enterprise is not more than 10 billion rupees from the purview of provisions relating to combinations, for a period of five years beginning March 2017 (similar exemption was given in 2011 to enterprises having assets of the value of up to 2.5 billion rupees, or turnover of up to 7.5 billion rupees).

-It is mandatory to notify the CCI within 30 days of approval of the proposal relating to a merger by the board of directors of the enterprises concerned, or execution of any agreement or other document for acquisition, disclosing the details of the proposed merger or an acquisition, if said merger or acquisition meets the threshold limits.
+It was mandatory to notify the CCI within 30 days of approval of the proposal relating to a merger by the board of directors of the enterprises concerned, or execution of any agreement or other document for acquisition, disclosing the details of the proposed merger or an acquisition, if said merger or acquisition meets the threshold limits.
+However, as per the notification dated 29 June 2017 issued by the government of India, the time period of 30 days for notifying the CCI has been done away with.
+The parties are now at liberty to notify at any time prior to giving effect to the acquisition/merger, as the case may be.
+The acquisition/merger would come into effect only upon approval of the CCI.
+Failure to file may result in imposition of penalty which may be extend up to 1 per cent of the total turnover or the assets, whichever is higher.
 As per the CCI (procedure in regard to the transaction of business relating to combination) Regulations 2011 (Combination Regulations), as amended, ‘other document’ as used in the Competition Act means any binding document, by whatever name it may be called, conveying an agreement or decision to acquire control, shares, voting rights or assets.
 In cases of acquisition without the consent of the target, any document executed by the acquirer conveying a decision to acquire control, shares or voting rights will be the ‘other document’.
 The obligation to notify in case of an acquisition is that of the acquirer and, in case of a merger or an amalgamation, all the persons or enterprises to the proposed merger or amalgamation are required to jointly notify.
 Where the CCI acts suo motu, the party to whom the notice has been issued is required to notify the combination.

 The Combination Regulations provide for a shorter form (Form I) and a longer, more detailed form (Form II).
 The fee prescribed is 1.5 million rupees for Form I and 5 million rupees for Form II.
-The parties are ordinarily required to notify in Form I. The parties may give notification in Form II if the parties are involved in activities relating to identical, similar or substitutable goods and have a combined market share of 15 per cent or more, or in cases where the parties are engaged at different stages or levels of the production chain in different markets and their combined market share is 25 per cent or more.
+The parties may give notification in Form II if the parties are involved in activities relating to identical, similar or substitutable goods and have a combined market share of 15 per cent or more in the relevant market, or in cases where the parties are engaged at different stages or levels of the production chain in different markets and their combined market share is 25 percent or more in the relevant market.
 In a case where the parties have filed the notice in Form I, the CCI may require further information to form a prima facie opinion or may also require the parties to file information in Form II.
 Public financial institutions, foreign institutional investors, banks or venture capital funds are required to inform of any acquisition pursuant to a covenant of a loan agreement or investment agreement in Form III.
 No fees are payable to the CCI for such a notification by public financial institutions, foreign institutional investors, banks or venture capital funds.

 The Competition Act read with the Combination Regulations provides for a two-phase assessment of combinations.
 In the first phase, the CCI forms a prima facie view on the appreciable adverse effect of the combination on competition within the relevant market.
 Where the CCI is of the prima facie view that the combination would not have any appreciable adverse effect on competition, it approves such combination by passing an order.
 However, in case the CCI is of the prima facie view that the combination may have an appreciable adverse effect on competition, the assessment goes into the second phase and the CCI passes an order only after conducting a thorough assessment.
 If, after assessment, the CCI is of the view that the appreciable adverse effect on competition can be removed, it may suggest modifications to the combination.

-The CCI is required to frame a prima facie opinion within 30 days from the date of filing and is required to give a final decision on the combination within 210 days, failing which the combination is deemed to be approved.
-However, in computing the time period of 210 days, the time taken by the parties to submit any additional documents or information requested, or any extension of time as well as time taken by the parties to seek amendment to the modification proposed by the CCI, shall not be included.
+The CCI may require the parties to the combination to file additional information or accept modification, if offered by the parties before framing a prima facie opinion.
+The CCI is required to frame a prima facie opinion within 30 days of the date of filing and is required to give a final decision on the combination within 210 days, failing which the combination is deemed to be approved.
+However, in computing the time period of 210 days, the time taken, inter alia, by the parties to submit any additional documents or information requested, or any extension of time as well as time taken by the parties to seek amendment to the modification or to accept modification proposed by the CCI, shall not be included.
 As per the Combination Regulations, the CCI is required to form a prima facie opinion as to the existence of appreciable adverse effect on competition within 30 days of receipt of the notice.
 Thus, the CCI is not required to wait for the entire period of 210 days in a situation where, prima facie, it is of the view that a combination does not have an appreciable adverse effect on competition.
 The Combination Regulations also require the CCI to endeavour to pass an order or issue directions within 180 days of the date of notice.

 The CCI has been empowered to give its opinion on references made to it by the central government or state governments on the possible effects of any competition policy (including the review of laws related to competition) formulated by the government.
 It has the power to promote competition advocacy, create awareness and impart training.